vkonst/tele-dacha/README.md

 Bash scripts which collect and monitor environmental/consumption data of a country house for almost 10 years.

 ## System overview
-The system comprises a network of ~30 sensors / actuators, a few USB webcams and a few linux boxes which 24x7 monitor/analyze data, trigger event messages and control commands to the actuators.
+The system comprises a network of ~30 sensors / actuators, a few USB webcams and a few linux boxes which 24x7 monitor/analyze data, trigger event messages and commands to the actuators.

-The main controller for the sensors network - "toledo" host, a chip router running OpenWrt.
+The main controller for the sensors network is "toledo" host, a cheap D-Link router running OpenWrt.
+It is capable of controlling sensors / actuators autonomously (i.e. with other hosts and Internet disconnected) or at request of other hosts (i.e. "palermo"). <br />
-The "palermo" hosts, an old notebook running Debian, processes the data from toledo and webcams and communicates to the world.
+The "palermo" hosts, an old EeePc notebook running Debian, processes the data from toledo and webcams and communicates to the world over GSM network.

 #### Sensors and actuators
 ##### Dallas 1-Wire network